-All staff undertake Cheshire East Safeguarding Children Partnership (CESCP) 'endorsed' Basic Awareness in Safeguarding and Child Protection training within the first term of their employment/placement.
-This training is provided by the SCiES Team and is refreshed every 3 years; to enable them to understand and fulfil their safeguarding responsibilities effectively.
+All staff undertake Basic Awareness Safeguarding training within the first term of their employment/placement.
+Cheshire East Safeguarding Team (SCIES) provide this.
+This training is refreshed every 3 years to enable them to understand and fulfil their safeguarding responsibilities effectively.